The A9 highway through Pallai, Pachchilaipalli

 Rebuilding

-After the war ended in May 2009, resettlement began gradually under the "Vadakkin Vasantham" (Northern Spring) programme.
-The population has slowly recovered to 13,045 (2024 census), still well below pre-war levels.
-Women form the majority of the population due to male war casualties.
+Following the end of the war in May 2009, resettlement progressed gradually under the “Vadakkin Vasantham” (Northern Spring) programme.
+The population has since recovered slowly, reaching 13,045 according to the 2024 census — still significantly below pre-war levels.
+Women now make up the majority of the population, reflecting the heavy loss of male lives during the conflict.

-The Pallai railway station reopened on 4 March 2014 when the Northern Line was restored between Kilinochchi and Pallai.
-Two wind farms (Pollupalai and Vallimunai, 24 MW total) were built on the Jaffna Lagoon shore — the first wind farms in the Northern Province.
+The Pallai railway station reopened on 4 March 2014 with the restoration of the Northern Line between Kilinochchi and Pallai.
+In addition, two wind farms — Pollupalai and Vallimunai, with a combined capacity of 24 MW — were established along the shores of the Jaffna Lagoon, marking the first wind energy developments in the Northern Province.

-But challenges remain.
+Despite these developments, significant challenges remain.
 Seventeen of 18 villages still lack access to Advanced Level (A/L) school classes — only Pallai Central College offers them.
-Post-war poverty, limited employment, and household debt from housing reconstruction continue to affect families.
-Meanwhile, the diaspora — scattered across Canada, the UK, and beyond — works to preserve the heritage and support the homeland.
+Post-war poverty, limited employment, and household debt from housing reconstruction continue to affect many families.
+At the same time, the diaspora — scattered across Canada, the United Kingdom, and other parts of the world — continues to play an active role in preserving cultural heritage and supporting the region’s recovery.

 எங்கள் மண்